Leprechaun economics: 2015 GDP data

-Over the 12 to 13 July 2016, the term leprechaun economics was used widely by the Irish and international media when discussing Ireland's revised 26.3% 2015 GDP growth rate.
+From 12 to 13 July 2016, the term leprechaun economics was used widely by the Irish and international media when discussing Ireland's revised 26.3% 2015 GDP growth rate.
 Leprechaun economics became a label for the Irish 2015 GDP 26.3% growth rate, and has been as such by a diverse range of sources.
 In December 2019, the Irish Times named "Leprechaun Economics" as one of its "Top 10 business stories of the decade".

 Irish economy

-Since July 2016, leprechaun economics has become used by economists in relation to caveats and concerns regarding Irish economic data.
+Since July 2016, "leprechaun economics" has become used by economists in relation to caveats and concerns regarding Irish economic data.